Q & A

 – in the middle of a heatwave keep plants in a cool, shady spot until the temperature drops before planting.

-– always water deeply at the root once a week or more if in heatwave continues
+– always water deeply at the root once a week or more if in heatwave continues and you have already planted them prior in the season.

 Storing plants until ready to plant?

-It is best to hold from planting right away if you are experiencing extreme heat, wind or stormy weather.
+It is best to hold off from planting right away if you are experiencing extreme heat, wind or stormy weather.

 Just keep them in a cooler spot out of the sun/wind/rain until it passes